 Adjournment.

+*Special guest presentations will be taken before Action items on the agenda so sufficient time can be provided to guest presenters.

 Motions

 To propose a decision or action, every motion must be moved, seconded and stated by the chair before it can be discussed.
 A majority vote is required for the motion to pass.